 Cherry’s natural color, while stunning from the beginning, continues to enrich as time passes and is most apparent in clear or light stain finishes.
-Cherry is a multi-colored wood characterized by shades of red, white and brown.
+Cherry is a multi-colored wood characterized by pin knots and shades of red, white and brown.
 With time, darker tones will turn a deep reddish brown, while light areas will mellow to medium yellow and brown.

 Predominately off-white in color, maple is a smooth, closed-grain wood that may contain shades of brown and pink.
 Other characteristics include occasional fine dark mineral streaks, small black knots or “bird’s eye.”
 Maple accepts a variety of stain colors, although a random “blotchy” pattern may occur with medium and dark stains that add to the character of this warm wood.